Erastuskanyatta/Streams-in-Java/index.md

 [mango-juice, sprite, crest]
 ```

-In the above example, we have created a stream using tha `Stream.of()` method.
-We have passed two list objects. i,e list of `fruits` and list of `drinks`
+We have created a stream using the `Stream.of()` method in the above example.
+We have passed two list-objects. i,e list of `fruits` and `drinks.`

-What if we dont want to work with list?
-What if we want to work with individual fruits and drinks? 🤔 This is where the flatMap() comes to rescue.
+What if we don't want to work with the list?
+What if we're going to work with individual fruits and drinks? 🤔 This is where the flatMap() comes to the rescue.

 Replace the code snippet in the main class with the one below: